 Listening to songs created by people who lived through momentous events adds a depth of understanding about the way men and women of ordinary means lived, loved, and thought about themselves and their place in the world.

 Click on a program title to learn more:

 Diane offers a fascinating program of Christmas music from the Victorian era, when many of today's familiar carols were written or revived.
 Diane creates a festive mood, clad in the highly decorative clothing of the mid-1800s, the era of Charles Dickens.
 Her hoop-skirted gown contains more than seven yards of fabric!
 There are many chances to sing along.

-Programs usually last about an hour, but they can be expanded or shortened as needed.
+Programs usually last about an hour, but can be expanded or shortened as needed.
 They can also be adapted to suit various themes.
 For several years Diane performed at a Yale University seminar, giving an overview of the many types of music heard in the Colonial era.
 She explored the life of Rev. Adonijah Bidwell for the Bidwell House Museum in the Berkshires, and she presented the history of Old Glory for a Flag Day celebration.
 She has also visited schools to explain how to write a ballad and to consider life in the 1700s through the five senses.